tukl-msd/DRAMPower/README.md

  * memspecs/   : contains the memory specification XMLs, which give the architectural, timing and current/voltage details for different DRAM memories.
  * traces/     : contains 4 sample DRAM transaction traces and 1 sample command trace
  * test/       : contains test script and reference output
- * manual.pdf  : is the software development manual with details on the user interface and the different source code files.
  * PowerCalc.cc: gives the command-line user interface.

 ## 4. Trace Specification